This article is a prelude to our Thundra character profile.

 The female-dominated culture is nominally devoted to peace.
 Yet they seem to highly value killer instinct and skill at arms.

 The clothing is Barbarella-ish science fiction – very tight and showing a lot of skin.
-The male slaves run around bare-chested.
+The enslaved men run around bare-chested.

 Women took over during the late XXIInd century.
 That was reportedly a reaction to an unsustainable patriarchal world of pollution, war, poverty, hatred and mass death.
 They wanted to put an end to this destructive folly.